jkingharman/home/README.md

 bundle exec ruby tasks/preview.rb   # preview at http://localhost:8000
 ```

-`build.rb` boots the Sinatra app in-process and freezes every page to flat HTML.
+`build.rb` renders each page (one per Markdown note, plus the index/about/
+contact/posts pages) through the Haml templates in `app/views` and writes flat
+HTML files. `lib/renderer.rb` is the whole rendering engine.

 ## Assets